-The City Manager is authorized to execute and deliver all satisfactions of mortgage after review by the Community Development Manager and approval by the City Attorney or his/her designee.
-All written satisfaction requests not associated with a default of a superior mortgage, or full payment of the City's loan, will be considered based upon demonstration of financial benefit to the City.
+The City Manager is authorized to execute and deliver all satisfactions of mortgage upon recommendation of the Director of the Department of Development Services and approval by the City Attorney or his/her designee.
+Satisfaction of Mortgage requests not associated with a default of a superior mortgage, or full payment of the City's loan, will be considered based upon demonstration of financial benefit to the City.
 Any such determination that a request to satisfy a City Mortgage should be approved shall be forwarded to the Director of Financial Services and the collection or waiver in whole or part of a settlement of the City's Mortgage (lien interest) shall be completed in accordance with Section 38.75 of the City of Hollywood Code of Ordinances.
 The Community Development Division will send each Satisfaction of Mortgage or Release of Lien to Broward County for recording.
-The property owner is responsible for paying all applicable recording costs of said Satisfaction of Mortgage or Release of Lien via a Money Order, Cashier's Check, Title Company or Law Firm check shall be made payable to the City of Hollywood.
+The property owner is responsible for paying all applicable recording costs.